France: Normandy & Brittany

 4.5 miles, easy to moderate

-Meet your Country Walkers representative in the lobby of the Hotel l’Echiquier Opéra Paris at 8:00 a.m.
+Meet your Country Walkers representative in the lobby of our pre-tour hotel, the Hotel l’Echiquier Opéra Paris at 8:00 a.m.

 Depart Paris and begin an approximately two-hour drive to Normandy.
 Your first stop in this northern region of France is the Manoir d’Apreval, a family-owned estate surrounded by an abundant apple orchard featuring 17 varieties of apples.
 The estate specializes in producing cider and Calvados liqueur.
 During harvest time, a restored press is used to make cider, which eventually becomes Calvados after aging in oak barrels.